 There will be plenty of common pitfalls to avoid for college success and tough decisions to make while you are attending college, whether you live on or off of campus.
 One big decision students have to face is declaring a major.
 That is why I suggest taking those introductory classes first.
 Get your feet wet before you dive in!
 What happens if you cannot stand the major you picked?
 Change it!
 Do not be afraid to change your major.
 I changed mine four times and I’m still graduating on time.
 If you can’t choose between two, do them both or add a couple of minors.
 The options are endless so do not limit yourself!

+Remember that college is not just about academics; it’s also a time for personal growth, exploration, and building lifelong skills.
+Finding a balance between work and play is key to a fulfilling college experience.
 I hope these tips for college students help prepare you (or your child if you are a parent preparing for your child to take the leap) for your college journey where you will grow so much as a person.
 Do you have any other tips for college students?